 The photo on the right was taken 30 minutes after my son had the laser revision done by Dr. Kotlow (the quickie update I posted that morning is here).
 The rest of the day was spent strolling through Essex Village in Connecticut with my snuggly boy in the Boba.
 A great experience overall.

 Unfortunately, few doctors/dentists currently use laser instruments so travel is often required.
-Here is the list of tongue-tie specialists currently using lasers (if you know of someone I’ve missed please let me know!)
+Here is the list of tongue-tie specialists currently using lasers.
+I haven’t personally vetted anyone other than Dr. Kotlow – this list was compiled based on your feedback.
+If you know of someone I’ve missed please let me know!

 - Lawrence Kotlow, DDS, PC – Albany, New York